 Some studies have proposed that you must keep withdrawals at 4% or less to be safe.
 This 4% withdrawal rule can serve as a rough guideline to follow.
-Additional research has shown that by following a disciplined set of withdrawal rate rules that tell you when you get a raise and when you need to take a pay cut that you can spend a little more and withdraw 4%-6% a year instead of 3-4%.
+Additional research has shown that by following a disciplined set of withdrawal rate rules that tell you when you get a raise and when you need to take a pay cut, you can spend a little more and withdraw 4% to 6% a year instead of 3% to 4%.

 Why You Want to Track Your Withdrawal Rate